 We work passionately to advance education and dialogue around ethnographic methods and applied anthropology in general in ways that promote intercultural understanding, justice, and peace.

-Online: accepting applications.
-Classes will meet on August 13, 15, 20, 22, 27, 29, and September 3, 5, 10, and 12 from 8:30 a.m. to 11:30 a.m.
+- Online, group 2 (August): accepting applications.
+Classes will meet on August 18, 20, 25, 27, and September 1, 3, 8, 10, 15 and 17 (tentative dates) from 8:30 a.m. to 11:30 p.m.
 EDT time.

 CIFAS is a non-profit 501(c)3 foundation founded by Columbia University faculty.
-The summer school is not an official Columbia University course.
+The field school is not an official Columbia University course.
 The transcript will not be issued by Columbia University but by CIFAS instead.
 Credits are not assigned.

-Field trip (on-site edition only): Thunderbirds’ 45th Annual Grand Mid-Summer Powwow, Queens Farm Museum.
+Field trip (on-site edition only): Thunderbirds’ 47th Annual Grand Mid-Summer Powwow, Queens Farm Museum.

 Assignments: Students will conduct voluntary individual research projects during the summer school activities.
 Students will select a research topic of interest related to a social/cultural activity in New York City in the on-site edition of the course or in their place of residence for the online version and dedicate part of their afternoons to ethnographic practice (observation, note-taking, establishment of rapport, participant observation).